Vakihito/qa_app/README.md

 ---
 ## Changing the QA model:
-Fownload from a qa model from this folder [models](https://drive.google.com/drive/folders/1R9WZDyQBQqHQYKkmHsN_yzSx0ZZSDFVz?usp=share_link) and unzip into the `qa_model/model` folder.
+Download a qa model from this folder [models](https://drive.google.com/drive/folders/1R9WZDyQBQqHQYKkmHsN_yzSx0ZZSDFVz?usp=share_link) and unzip into the `qa_model/model` folder.